Copernicle/OG-Ores-Unified/README.md

 ## Plans
 1. Ensure quality.
 [DONE]
 2. Update Pack Icons.
 [DONE]
 3. Release for all applicable Minecraft versions.
+[DONE, as of 10/22/2025]

 ## Other, Similar Projects (I do not endorse!)